GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

 ##
-Download the genomes assemblies from the site Genome assembly ASM19152v1 and get the file ncbi_dataset/data/GCF_000191525.1/GCF_000191525.1_ASM19152v1_genomic.fna from he zip file GCF_000191525.1.zip.
-Rename it as "ref.fa" to refere easily in next steps.
+Download the genomes assemblies from NCBI, uncompress.
 In Unix environment you can use curl.

 ```bash